 - Of those transfer destinations, who received the most tickets, "How should we prioritise our improvement efforts?"

 We enlisted the aid of experienced analysts from other sites to evaluate our performance.
 Using standard assessment criteria, each team member was assessed multiple times over several weeks.
 Based on the assessments and metrics, each analyst was challenged with specific performance improvement targets in their respective development areas.

 We used techniques like metrics reports, standard operational assessment criteria, performance benchmarks, development plans, cross-functional agendas and meeting formats, standard language and conversation scripting to facilitate rapid implementation and predictable results.

-Phase 3 - Optimization
+Phase 3 - Optimisation

-As we reached equilibrium, we formalized a Triage process.
+As we reached equilibrium, we formalised a Triage process.
 No ticket left our team without a review for content, destination and solvability.
 We achieved true skills leveling by pre-empting the transfer of tickets we could resolve and addressing any proficiency gaps that manifested.

 As we began to consistently exceed our SLA, we looked outward for new challenges.
 The results; we gave back some of the progress we achieved early on toward the metric, but added to overall value and quality by assuming new functions and processes previously out-of-scope for FCR.